 - Inspect the grill and the filter.
 Are they particularly dirty or clogged up with dust and other particles?
 If so, set them aside and clean them thoroughly.
 Afterwards, leave them to dry.
-However, if your filter if dirty beyond cleaning and perhaps severely damaged from wear and tear, it would be a better idea to purchase a replacement instead.
-A filter should be readily available online or in your neighborhood appliance store and should be at a reasonable price.
+However, if your filter is dirty beyond cleaning and perhaps severely damaged by wear and tear, it would be a better idea to purchase a replacement instead.
+A filter should be readily available online or in your neighbourhood appliance store and should be at a reasonable price.

 - Turn your attention away from the filter and the grill and instead on the fins of the air conditioner’s coils.
 With a vacuum, carefully clean these parts of the air conditioner, making sure you do not damage them.